The Strangest Enemies in the Metroid Games

-The Metroid is a strange beast amongst Nintendo’s pantheon of treasured franchises.
-It’s a game that emphasizes solitary exploration of hostile and dark alien planets which act like large puzzles that the player must solve.
+The Metroid series is a strange beast amongst Nintendo’s pantheon of treasured franchises.
+It’s a game that emphasizes the solitary exploration of hostile and dark alien planets which act like large puzzles that the player must solve.
 This is somewhat against the grain when it comes to Nintendo’s usual fun and whimsical worlds.
 A hallmark of the series has always been the designs of the planets and the beings that inhabit them.
 In this list we’ll look at some of the strangest concoctions that have been dreamed up for the series:

 Game: Super Metroid

 The name of this creature would suggest that this is some sort of dragon.
 The truth is a lot more chilling.
 Draygon is essentially half fish, half…errm…something…messed up.
 Residing in the bowels of the waterlogged Meridian, this guy acts as one of the main bosses in Super Metroid, with his effigy being one of the ‘golden statues’ that are required to pass to enter the final stages of the game.
 This would suggest a level of sentiency that the boss fight itself doesn’t really echo, with Draygon being incredibly erratic and almost feral in his attack style.
 He is so basic he doesn’t even let go of Samus if she starts electrocuting him with the short-circuiting wall panel via the grapple beam.
 Maybe all that time-wasting away down in the sand has driven Draygon mad.
 Either way, he is certainly a disturbing being that is best left well alone.